 | Purchase order automation software | Recommends what to order, builds the PO, sends it, reads the supplier reply, updates inventory, and hands off accounting data | Supplier changes, receiving, inventory, and invoice mismatch are the recurring pain |

-Most small businesses searching for the best purchase order management software are not really blocked on the PDF.
+Most teams searching for the best purchase order management software are not really blocked on the PDF.
 They are blocked on the work after the PO leaves: supplier confirmation, substitutions, ETA changes, partial shipments, receiving, and the bill that no longer matches the original order.

 Accounting software with purchase orders